So, you’d like to conquer the Pipeline Challenge solo? Nice one! Before you press that register button here are a few things you need to be aware of..

 2) Utilise the Event Support Vehicle and Logistics Van- we will take your bike and camping gear to Kalgoorlie (if needed), transport your equipment from camp to camp each day, and provide roving support on the track.

 If you choose to utilise the Event Support vehicle and logistics van you will need to ride with a well-charged mobile phone and 2 watt minimum handheld 2-way radio so you can remain in contact with the organisers at all times.
 The last thing we want is for you to get in trouble and not be able to call one of our support vehicles for help.
 We will also provide all soloists with the number of a Satellite phone that connects to the Event Director.
 Of course, if it is an emergency call 000 first.

 We recommend all soloists leave camp carrying as much water as is comfortable.
 We will be placing water stops every 30-40 kms for our event-supported soloists.

-If you have any questions regarding registering as a soloist please give Mark or Erica a call on 08 9300 2677.
+If you have any questions regarding registering as a soloist please give Mark or Louise a call on 08 9300 2677.